 The food with the highest vitamin k content per typical serving is Cranberries, raw which contains 5.61 ug in 1 cup, chopped (or 110 g).
 For this serving the Calories content is 50.6 kcal, the Protein content is 0.43 g, the Fat content is 0.14 g and the Carbohydrate content is 13.42 g.

 Nutritional Information SummaryFrom the list below you can find a full nutrition facts breakdown for all foods containing vitamin k which can be scaled for different servings and quantities.
-We have also sorted our complete nutritional information and vitamin database of over 7000 foods, to give a list of vitamin k rich foods.
+We have also sorted our complete nutritional information and vitamin database of over 7000 foods, to give a list of foods high in vitamin k.